mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 0. client_secret - a private secret that is sent from the backend when interacting with the OAuth server.
 Must not be shared publicly, checked into a public repository, or bundled with compiled code.

 ### Profile Data
-Firefox Accounts only stores core identity data and associated profile information about users.
-Firefox Accounts does not store user data specific to relying services.
-Core identity data stored in Firefox Accounts includes:
+Mozilla accounts only stores core identity data and associated profile information about users.
+Mozilla accounts does not store user data specific to relying services.
+Core identity data stored in Mozilla accounts includes:

 * a stable user identifier (uid)
 * the user provided email address